statsmaths/blog/_posts/2017-06-01-dtv-extract-images.md

 familiar with: ffmpeg.
 This is a fairly low-level command line tool that has been continuously developed for the past 16 years.
-I knew the program primarily through two people that I worked closely with AT&T Labs, both of whom were adamant linux commandline users, who used it as a general-purpose media player.
+I knew the program primarily through two people that I worked closely with AT&T Labs, both of whom were adamant Linux commandline users, who used it as a general-purpose media player.
 Getting ffmpeg installed on macOS proved to be a challenge in itself.
 As with any library, my first go-to was to try to